Proximal Biceps Tendonitis Causes, Symptoms & Treatment

 Not always, but lifting-related pain, especially with overhead motions or pulling, can be a significant indicator of proximal biceps tendonitis.
 It’s best to get an evaluation to determine the exact cause.

-What activities should I avoid if I have pain in front of the shoulder due to proximal biceps tendonitis?
+What activities should I avoid if I have pain in the front of the shoulder due to proximal biceps tendonitis?

 You should avoid overhead lifting, throwing motions, and any repetitive shoulder movements that may worsen pain in the front of the shoulder or strain the upper biceps tendon.